 Subdivision (e) reflects current practice and emphasizes the necessity of setting matters through the calendar clerk.
 Subdivision (e)(3) requires the filing of supporting pleadings.
 Upon request of a party, a hearing may be heard by video conference.
-Parties must request and obtain approval for a video conference hearing by calling the calendaring department at (208) 334-9343.
+Parties must request and obtain approval for a video conference hearing by contacting the Judge's courtroom deputy.